Your Guide to Planning, Planting, and Growing Daylilies

 How to Care for Daylilies

-Daylily foliage usually turns yellow and fades away in late fall, but some varieties stay green right through the winter.
-Spent foliage may be removed in late fall (unless the plants are evergreen), though it’s easier to wait until spring when it can be easily raked away.
+Daylily foliage usually begins turning yellow in late fall, though some varieties stay green right through the winter.
+Spent foliage may be removed in late fall or early spring.
+If you wait until spring, it can be easily raked away.

 Depending on the fertility of the soil, daylilies benefit from an annual spring application of granular all-purpose fertilizer (follow package directions).
 Sprinkle the fertilizer around the base of the plant when you are clearing away the prior year’s foliage.

 Daylilies appreciate being mulched with shredded bark, shredded leaves or other organic materials.
 It’s an easy way to control weeds and also helps keep the soil moist.